autoastt/DLWeek/README.md

 Our model is based on Double Deep Q-Network (DDQN), which comprises of 3 hidden layers of size 256 and one LSTMs layer.

 ## Testing
 We used backtesting to test our trading strategy by simulating how our model perform in the real market in historical data periods.
-For simplicity, we utilized [Backtrader](https://www.backtrader.com/), a
+For simplicity, we utilized [Backtrader](https://www.backtrader.com/), a Python library for backtesting.